the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 this.setState({ count: fooCount + barCount });
 ~~~~~~~~

-Imagine that `fooCount` and `barCount`, thus the state or the props, can change somewhere else in your component.
+Imagine that `fooCount` and `barCount`, thus the state or the props, can change somewhere else in your components.
 In a growing application you have more often 'setState()' calls across your application.
 Since `setState()` executes asynchronously, you would rely in the example on likely stale values.

 With the function approach, the function in `setState()` is a callback that operates on the state and props at the time of executing the callback function.
+Even though `setState()` is asynchronous, with a function it takes the state and props at the time when it is executed.

 {lang=javascript}
 ~~~~~~~~